Pancreatic lipase family

-Pancreatic lipase contains two protein domains.
-The one toward the N terminus is an α/β hydrolase, whereas the one toward the C terminus plays a role in binding to colipase, a protein needed in order for the lipase to become activated.
+This family is part of the larger α/β hydrolase superfamily of proteins, and so its members possess α/β hydrolase domains.
+For example, Pancreatic lipase contains two protein domains.
+The one toward the N terminus is the α/β hydrolase, whereas the one toward the C terminus plays a role in binding to colipase, a protein needed in order for the lipase to become activated.
+The related lipases gastric lipase/lingual lipase (LIPF), lysosomal lipase (LIPA), and carboxyl ester lipase (CEL) are part of the larger α/β hydrolase superfamily but not considered part of the pancreatic lipase family.

 The most conserved region in all these proteins is centred on a serine residue which has been shown to participate, with a histidine and an aspartic acid residue, in a charge relay system.
 Such a region is also present in lipases of prokaryotic origin and in lecithin-cholesterol acyltransferase (LCAT), which catalyzes fatty acid transfer between phosphatidylcholine and cholesterol.